Batch files upload

 • The first step is to make a GET request to Productiv, specifying the list of filenames to be uploaded.
 The response of this API call will return signed upload URLs for each filename specified.
 See Get Upload URLs Endpoint for more details.

 • The second step required to complete the upload to Productiv, is to make a PUT requests with each file to upload, using the signed URL returned for each file in the first step.
-You can see an example of this PUT request below
+You can see examples of this PUT request below

 GET https://public-api.productiv.com/services/push/v1/customer/apps/{appId}/upload